The number of young people seeking help for anxiety has nearly doubled in two years, according to figures released by Childline.

 She added: “We recognise that being in education or training is a strong protective force for a young person who is struggling with anxiety.
 If they leave, it can have a far deeper impact.
 We are determined to do everything we can to help young people stay in education.”

-To find a counsellor or therapist who can help with anxiety visit our Therapists’ Directory.
+To find a local BACP counsellor or psychotherapist who can help with anxiety visit our Therapist directory.